 Another vegetarian comfort food crossover of Mexican and Italian cuisines.
 Using corn tortillas as lasagna sheets and with intermittent layers of enchilada sauce, cheese, and the super tasty filling of black beans, spinach, and roasted sweet potatoes, this is one incredibly delicious dish.

-I forgot to half the quantity of chili powder in the enchilada sauce and misread red pepper for chili pepper (the literal Dutch translation) instead of bell pepper, so the dish turned out to have a huge kick and was therefore deemed not suitable for the kids. 🔥🔥
+I forgot to halve the quantity of chili powder in the enchilada sauce and misread red pepper for chili pepper (the literal Dutch translation) instead of bell pepper, so the dish turned out to have a huge kick and was therefore deemed not suitable for the kids. 🔥🔥

 The Enchilada Sauce

 This part of the recipe will take about 15-20 minutes and yields about 4 cups / 1 liter of great enchilada sauce, which you will use in its entirety for this recipe.

 - 3 tbsp olive oil